NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Jade Bauble.md

 **Bulk** 0; **Size** med
 **Usage** affixed-to-melee-weapon

-**Activate** `pf2:1` Command
+**Activate** `pf2:1` (concentrate)

-**Requirements** You are a master with the affixed weapon
+* * *

 This bit of jade is usually carved in the shape of a duelist, or sometimes a multi-armed creature.
 When you activate the bauble, it magically draws the attention of foes.
-Until the start of your next turn, enemies within the reach of the weapon the talisman is affixed to are off-guard.
+Until the start of your next turn, enemies within the reach of the weapon the talisman is affixed to are [[Conditions/Off-Guard|Off-Guard]].

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*